2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

 # Pangenome analysis:

 To begin the pangenome analysis, we needed to create an internal-genomes.txt file.
-The process for creating this file can be found in
+The process for creating this file can be found in the jupyter notebook Make-Collections-File.ipynb.
+We repeated this process twice, once including all the isolate and SAG genomes, and once only including the isolate genomes.
+The figures presented in this analysis represent the repeated pangenome analysis with only the isolate genomes, as this is what was done in the paper.
+The script pangenome.sh was used to run the pangenome analysis.

+    sbatch scripts/pangenome.sh

 # Linking pangenome to environment: